Life Insurance Lawyer Serving Rhode Island

 Yes — it is very common for policyholders to list only one of their children as a beneficiary on their life insurance policy with the expectation that they will share the payout with their siblings.

 While you cannot add your siblings to the policy after the policyholder’s death, there is no law or regulation stopping you from sharing the death benefits with them once the benefits have been paid.

 Life insurance policyholders have the right to change their beneficiary designation at any time during the policy term, as long as they are of sound mind and not under duress when they make the change.

 However, if you suspect this change was made fraudulently by someone other than the policyholder, or that the policyholder changed the beneficiary designation under duress or while not of sound mind, you can contest the beneficiary designation.

-Beneficiary disputes are notoriously difficult to win, so contact an experienced RI life insurance attorney for help.
+Beneficiary disputes are notoriously difficult to win, so contact an experienced Rhode Island life insurance attorney for help.

-When policyholders are divorced and/or remarried, confusion often arises over who gets what.
-State law governs these situations and the process varies from state-to-state.
-A RI life insurance lawyer can explain what you’re entitled to as the policyholder’s spouse or former spouse, even if there is no court order governing the beneficiary designation.
+A Rhode Island life insurance lawyer can explain what you’re entitled to as the policyholder’s spouse or former spouse, even if there is no court order governing the beneficiary designation.